 If you are wondering how to diagnose the check engine light, read our article on Check Engine Light.

 Ignition coils do fail, and on some car models (Audi / VW anyone?) more frequently than they should.

 The first thing you should do is to swap the ignition coil on the cylinder that is causing the problem with one that is not.
 So if you are getting a P0302 code, that means Cylinder 2 is misfiring and causing the catalytic converter to overheat.

-Remove the ignition coil from cylinder 2 and swap it with one that you know is not the problem, let say Cylinder 4.
+Remove the ignition coil from cylinder two and swap it with one that you know is not the problem, let say Cylinder 4.
 Before you restart the car, clear the codes using an OBD II code reader.

-Now if you are getting P0304, that means that the problem moved to cylinder 4, so the ignition coil is the problem.
-If you are still getting P0302 cylinder misfire, that means the problem is not the ignition coil, so we need to continue troubleshooting cylinder two misfires.
+Now, if you are getting P0304, that means that the problem moved to cylinder 4, so the ignition coil is the problem.
+If you are still getting a P0302 cylinder misfire, that means the problem is not the ignition coil, so we need to continue troubleshooting cylinder two misfires.

-It is not uncommon for the Engine Control Unit (ECU) to fail, causing overly rich fuel mixture.
-Don't rush to replace the ECU though.
+It is not uncommon for the Engine Control Unit (ECU) to fail, causing an overly rich fuel mixture.
+Don't rush to replace the ECU, though.
 Often the engine wire harness can be the problem.